aiez/eg/README.md

 As complexity rises, precise statements lose meaning, and meaningful statements lose precision.
 --Lotfi Zadeh

-I have made this letter longer because I did not have time to make it shorter.
--- Blaise Pascal

 For I am a bear of very little brain and long words bother me.
 -- Winnie the Pooh

 Don't use a big word where a diminutive one will suffice.
 -- Anon

-The hardest to learn was the lest complicated.
--- Indigo Girls

 Why is "abbreviation" such a long word?
 -- Anon

-Complexity is easy.
-Simplicity is hard.
---Unknown

 It ain't rocket science.
 -- Anon